bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/sof.md

 ---
 # Sof

-Sof is the girl from the cover art.
+Sof is the child from the cover art.
 She is referred to as such in several descriptions on the Horizon merch website.
-The [first file](../for-sof/msgforsof) introduces the relationship between her and her mother, [Selene](selene).
+The [first file](../for-sof/msgforsof) introduces the relationship between them and their mother, [Selene](selene) and the name of the [FOR SOF](../for-sof/for-sof) folder makes it clear that the information presented in the files is for them.

 ![Nex Gen album cover](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/music/ph2/album_cover.png)

 The access card designed to be shipped with the Sof statue specifically refers to Sof as "The Post Human".
+The [lore booklet](../lore/booklet) refers to Sof using they/them pronouns.

 ***

 ## Identification

-Since Sof is not a user in the [M8 system](../webpage), her name had to be determined from other sources, with the first being Horizon Supply.
-It seems that the bear pictured with her is called VEX from the Horizon merch listings.
+Since Sof is not a user in the [M8 system](../webpage), their name had to be determined from other sources, with the first being Horizon Supply.
+Horizon Supply listings also confirmed that the name of her bear is Vex.
+Sof is also the name the [lore booklet](../lore/booklet) uses to refer to them.

-While she originated from earth, as stated by [M8](../m8), she does not currently seem to reside there.

-> *"I can also chat with our home planet; Earth.
-Realtime data transfer straight to the all powerful and all glorious EVE!
-She's the big boss.
-The head honcho.
-The one pulling the strings!
-Anything we find, Eve knows about it instantly.
-So, no pressure."*
->
-> - [M8](../m8) when prompted with "Who are u?"
+Sof was born inside the Nex Gen lab, being born from the immune child [Selene](selene), someone Nex Gen also took great interest in.
+Only 20 minutes after their birth they were left in the care of AI assistant [M8](../m8), who was programmed to gradually reveal Sof's true origins.

+The booklet states that Sof's special ability is that they were born a demi-god, with the power to bring light to darkness.

 ***